fandango-fuzzer/fandango/docs/DerivationTree.md

 ### Byte Strings

-Any symbol where any of the descendants is a byte string, or where the descendants are bits _and_ other elements, will evaluate into a Python _byte string_ (`bytes`).
+Any derivation tree where any of the descendants is a byte string, or where the descendants are bits _and_ other elements, will evaluate into a Python _byte string_ (`bytes`).
 The descendants are all concatenated as follows:

 1. Any _bit sequence_ $B$ is converted into a _bytes string_ with the most significant bit coming first.